YPChen1205/Hotkey-Collection/README.md

 # Hotkey-Collection
-i organized some hotkeys for some popular softwares ([Jet Brain series](JetBrains.md), PDF Xchange, Sublime and So on)
+Collections of some Hotkeys for some popular Softwares ([Jet Brain series](JetBrains.md), PDF Xchange, Sublime Text and so on)